 tori fig

 Update: I will be starting as an Assistant Professor in the Atmospheric Sciences Department and the Wilkes Center for Climate Science & Policy at the University of Utah in January 2026.
-My research group will use ML and data-driven modeling to tackle problems at the nexus of air quality, fires, and climate extremes.
+My research group will use machine learning and data-driven methods to tackle problems at the nexus of air quality, fires, and human-environmental systems.

 I am currently a NOAA Climate & Global Change postdoctoral fellow working with Noah Diffenbaugh in the Climate and Earth System Dynamics Group and with Marshall Burke in the Environmental Change and Human Outcomes Lab at Stanford University.
-My current research focuses on the effectiveness of prescribed fires as a wildfire mitigation strategy.
-The objective is to advance the mechanistic understanding of prescribed burning efficacy in a warming climate and to develop strategies to reduce the socio-ecological impacts of wildfires.
+My current research focuses on evaluating the effectiveness of prescribed burning in reducing wildfire risk in the Western United States and developing strategies to mitigate the socio-ecological impacts of wildfires.

-My PhD research with Daniel Jacob and Loretta Mickley at Harvard University’s Atmospheric Chemistry Modeling Group focused on (1) using machine learning to expand the capabilities of atmospheric chemistry models, (2) developing dimensionality reduction algorithms that can determine the optimal and equitable placement of air quality sensors, (3) investigating the potential for prescribed fires to abate wildfire smoke exposures in the Western United States, and (4) quantifying impacts of chemical data assimilation on air pollution forecasts for NASA’s GEOS Composition Forecasting model (GEOS-CF).
+My PhD research with Daniel Jacob and Loretta Mickley at Harvard University's Atmospheric Chemistry Modeling Group focused on (1) using machine learning to accelerate global atmospheric chemistry models, (2) developing algorithms to design optimal/equitable air quality sensor networks, and (3) investigating the potential for prescribed fires to reduce wildfire smoke exposure in the Western United States.

 Contact information: